-If you were watching television earlier this month, there were times when you could flip between channels on your TV to watch the U.S. Open tennis tournament in New York and the PPA Baird Wealth Management Open pickleball tournament in Cincinnati.
+If you were watching television last month, there were times when you could flip between channels on your TV to watch the U.S. Open tennis tournament in New York and the PPA Baird Wealth Management Open pickleball tournament in Cincinnati.

 Talk about a mismatch.

 The U.S. Open is a marquee tennis event, one in which New York’s glitterati show up to see and be seen, and players compete in grueling, emotional five-set matches that sometimes lasted more than four hours.

 Carlos Alcaraz, the 19-year-old Spaniard who won the men’s singles title – his first major – played one match in the tournament that lasted more than five hours and ended at 2:23 a.am.

 Alcaraz was just one shining example of the worldwide appeal of tennis and its bottomless supply of new talent that makes the outcome of any match anything but a formality.

 By contrast, the Cincinnati pickleball tournament, like most, seemed to be attended by a number of fans small enough to be a bathroom line at the tennis tournament.
 The matches were over in a matter of minutes, and outcomes were, as always, not very surprising.

 Did you hear?
 Ben Johns and Anna Leigh Waters won!

 This isn’t a criticism of pickleball.
 It’s more of an observation on where the sport is in comparison to tennis – the sport it’s most frequently compared to, and one, at the recreational level, that often shares its same courts.